SingleDreamer/classwork/Stuyablo/1/6-SpecialK/README.md

 //CHARACTER REPRESENTATION
-We will have 5 different characters, each with different specialities aka. certain attributes will be higher than others in the beginning They will have dexterity, strength, and defense (and intelligence?), starting at a minimum of 8 each.
+We will have 5 different characters, each with different specialities aka. certain attributes will be higher than others in the beginning They will have dexterity, strength, and defense, starting at a minimum of 8 each.
 8 additional points will vary based on the character.
-These characters have different weapons, which they can use depending on whether or not their strength is high enough to use these weapons.
+They will also have 8 points to assign - this is for the player to decide.

-The damage output of the character will be the attack power of the weapon wielded.
-Similarly, the defense will be the defense-item wielded, which is dependent on whether or not the player has the required defense attribute.
+The damage output of the character will be the attack power/4, or a larger amount if the character crit strikes.

-Nothing has been decided as to healing or death
-	- maybe the character loses a bit of each attribute upon death?
-	- characters could be restored to max health upon the end of a fight
+The characters gain health and certain attributes upon ending a battle.
+When they die, the game ends.

 Upon defeat of an opponent, the player will gain attributes depending on the attribute that the opponent specialized in.
-     The amount will be a percentage of the player's current attribute(?)

-COMBAT
+//COMBAT
 To simulate the three six sided dice, there will be three Random numbers generated, each with a value from 0-5.
-If the sum of these rolls is less than the player's dexterity, they will hit. dexterity will be decreased based on the distance between the two characters BUT, we haven't decided on incorporating xy positioning, since...

-There will be an explore method, which allows players to randomly come accross enemies.

-They will have options of battling, running away (based on dexterity), and talking(?)
+These numbers will decide if the player gets a crit strike, or even hits at all.

+The player can choose to talk to the enemy during the fight (though they don't gain anything other than time from doing this..)

+Or, they can TRY to flee

+//ETC
+There are options to talk to the nearest NPC, see current stats, and exit the game.